-So while the McDonald's french fry may be healthier than it was decades ago, we also may have sacrificed a lot of taste along the way.
+So while the McDonald's french fry may be healthier than it was decades ago, we may have sacrificed a lot of taste along the way.

 Of course, many of us still enjoy McDonald's french fries, perhaps just not as much as we used to.
 The fries still have that golden, crispy exterior and tender interior.
 They still offer that delicious sweet-salty combo, thanks to a spray of dextrose after they've been blanched during processing, and the salt sprinkled on after frying.

 And for those wondering if we remember the original version of McDonald's fries as better tasting only because of nostalgia, author Malcolm Gladwell dispels that idea in his "Revisionist History" podcast episode, "McDonald's Broke My Heart."
 In the podcast, Gladwell laments the end of beef tallow use in 1990.
 He even goes so far as to have the country's leading food scientists recreate the original recipe for a taste test against the modern ones.
 It's no contest, the original recipe wins, and Gladwell concludes, "My heart is full of sadness again to think about how many millions and millions and millions of people around the world have never tasted that."

 If you'd like to do a taste test yourself, you may want to try making a batch of fries with the original beef tallow recipe.